-No. 14 Arizona shuts down No. 3 UCLA in 96-85 win
+Trier returns, No. 14 Arizona shuts down No. 3 UCLA 96-85

+So do the Bruins (19-2, 6-2), who hope to be playing for a national championship in April.

+''If we want to become great, we've got to play as unselfishly defensively together as we do at the offensive end,'' UCLA coach Steve Alford said. ''You could be awfully special by the time we get to March, but your defense has got to grow.''

-Lonzo Ball scored 24 points for UCLA (19-2, 6-2), which had its 11-game home winning streak snapped in front of a sellout crowd that included Hall of Famers Kareem Abdul-Jabbar (NBA), Cris Carter (NFL) and Dave Winfield (MLB).
+Lonzo Ball scored 24 points for UCLA, which had its 11-game home winning streak snapped in front of a sellout crowd that included Hall of Famers Kareem Abdul-Jabbar (NBA), Cris Carter (NFL) and Dave Winfield (MLB).

+''It's a wakeup call,'' Ball said. ''The places we want to go we have to play defense.''

 It was the first time the longtime Pac-12 powers faced each other while both were ranked in the top 15 since Jan.
 20, 2007, when UCLA won at home.